 Price & Warranty

-Finally, it’s important to set yourself a budget before you begin shopping for an XLR microphone cable.
+Finally, setting a budget before shopping for an XLR microphone cable is essential.
 As with all recording equipment, prices can vary dramatically between brands.

 Pay attention to the features and materials, and choose one that fits within your price range.
 Some XLR cables are even available in packs of two.

-Remember to take a look at the warranty being offered with your XLR cable too.
+Remember to look at the warranty being offered with your XLR cable too.

 Many brands offer you a lifetime warranty, which doesn’t only give you extra value for money but acts as a testament to the quality of the cable itself.